larmedina75/Vagrant-LEMP-phalconphp/README.md

 Vagrant file to deploy a local development environment

--Ubuntu 14.04 LTS
+- Ubuntu 14.04 LTS
--Ngingx
+- Ngingx
 -- Default vistual host on www.phvm01.dev for test any html file or php -- Phalcon dev virtualhost on www.phalcon.dev
--Mysql
+- Mysql
 -- root password set to "pass1234"
--PHP
+- PHP
--PhalconPHP module installed
+- PhalconPHP module installed

 You can see list of modules at www.phvm01.dev/info.php